ihsn/nada-documentation/src/installation-guide/upgrade/upgrade-54.md

 # Upgrade from 5.2 to 5.4

-This upgrade covers all changes for NADA 5.2x to NADA 5.4x.
+This upgrade covers database changes from NADA **5.2.x** to **5.4.x**.

+Also deploy the NADA **5.4** application files (zip release or Git tag) over your existing install, preserve your `application/config` customizations (especially `database.php` and `email.php`), and clear caches if your environment uses them.
+Then apply the SQL below.

 ## 1. Backup database

-Before you make any changes to the database, make sure to backup your database.
+Before you change the database, take a full backup.

-## 2: Update database
+## 2. Update database

-Use a database client such as PHPMyAdmin/ MySQL Workbench or Command line (CLI) to connect to the database to apply these changes.
+Use a database client (phpMyAdmin, MySQL Workbench, or the CLI) to run the following on your NADA database.

 ### Database changes for 5.2 to 5.4